vagran/dxf-viewer/README.md

  * Infilled polygons - everything is drawn with outlines now.
  * Block instancing in a grid.
 Grid attributes are ignored now.
  * Dimensions
+ * Non-UTF-8 file encoding support.
+Currently, such files are displayed incorrectly. `$DWGCODEPAGE` parameter is ignored.
  * Many less commonly used DXF features.